broccolijs/broccolijs.github.io/src/content/about.md

-    'dir1', => source node, implicitly created when using a string as an input 'dir2' => source node, implicitly created when using a string as an input ) module.exports = broccoli-merge-trees node with source nodes dir1 and dir2 as inputs
+    'dir1', => source node, implicitly created when using a string as an input 'dir2' => source node, implicitly created when using a string as an input ) export default () => broccoli-merge-trees node with source nodes dir1 and dir2 as inputs
 ```

 The two input nodes reference two source directories, `dir1` and `dir2`.
-Thus `module.exports` contains a node that references the two input nodes, and an output path that will contain the
+Thus `export default` contains a node that references the two input nodes, and an output path that will contain the
 contents of `dir1` and `dir2` when the `build` command is run.

 ## Serving